matrix-org/matrix-spec-proposals/specification/00_basis.rst

 Introduction
 ============

-Matrix is a set of open APIs for open-federated Instant Messaging, VoIP and Internet of Things communication, designed to create and support a new global real-time communication ecosystem.
-The intention is to provide an open decentralised pubsub fabric for the internet for securely persisting and publishing/subscribing JSON objects.
+Matrix is a set of open APIs for open-federated Instant Messaging (IM), Voice over IP (VoIP) and Internet of Things (IoT) communication, designed to create and support a new global real-time communication ecosystem.
+The intention is to provide an open decentralised pubsub layer for the internet for securely persisting and publishing/subscribing JSON objects.

 This specification is the ongoing result of standardising the APIs used by the various components of the Matrix ecosystem to communicate with one another.